callysto/nbplus/README.md

 # nbplus

-A collection of classes and methods for Creators wanting greater interactivity and visual aesthetic in Jupyter notebooks.
+[nbplus](https://github.com/callysto/nbplus) (working title) a collection of Callysto-made Python modules for Creators wanting greater interactivity and visual aesthetic in Jupyter notebooks.
+It reflects a desire for aggregation of reusable code and uniformity in how we develop interactive content.

 ## Getting Started

-All submodules are installed from the `staging` branch via
+All submodules are installed via the command line using

-`pip install --upgrade --force-reinstall --user git+git://github.com/callysto/nbplus.git@staging#egg=nbplus`.
+`pip install --upgrade --force-reinstall --user git+git://github.com/callysto/nbplus.git#egg=nbplus`.

 Once installed, submodules may be imported separately.